Double-heavy tetraquark states with heavy diquark-antiquark symmetry: Constraints on masses of , , and states

 Their corresponding $X$ states are $ccnn\bar{n}$, $ccnn\bar{s}$, $ccns\bar{n}$, and $ccns\bar{s}$, respectively.
-When we adopt the inequality $M_{\cal AD}< M_{\cal BC}$, one gets the upper limits for the mass of $\Xi_{cc}$: 3770 MeV, 3694 MeV, 3735 MeV, and 3663 MeV, respectively.
-Their difference can be the considerable 100 MeV, but one should take the lowest value 3663 MeV as the constraint.
-This value is about 40 MeV larger than the LHCb result $\Xi_{cc}^{++}=3621$ MeV \cite{Aaij:2017ueg}.
-In getting the mass constraint, one may also use higher spin states herein like $\Xi_{cc}+\rho\rightarrow\Sigma_{c}+D^{*}$, but no new results are obtained.
-Another case one may discuss is that ${\cal D}$ is a light baryon.
+When we adopt the inequality $M_{\cal AD}< M_{\cal BC}$, we can obtain the upper limits for the mass of $\Xi_{cc}$: 3770 MeV, 3694 MeV, 3735 MeV, and 3663 MeV, respectively.
+Their difference may be a considerable 100 MeV, but the lowest value 3663 MeV should be used as the constraint.
+This value is approximately 40 MeV larger than the LHCb result $\Xi_{cc}^{++}=3621$ MeV \cite{Aaij:2017ueg}.
+To obtain the mass constraint, we can also use higher spin states herein, such as $\Xi_{cc}+\rho\rightarrow\Sigma_{c}+D^{*}$, but no new results are obtained.
+Another case that can be discussed is that in which ${\cal D}$ is a light baryon.
 Five sets of reference baryon-baryon systems can be considered:

 Their corresponding $X$ states are $ccnnnn$, $ccnnns$, $ccnnss$, $ccnnss$, and $ccnsss$, respectively.
-The upper limits one gets are then 3776 MeV, 3732 MeV, 3717 MeV, 3709 MeV, and 3657 MeV, respectively.
+The upper limits that are otained are 3776 MeV, 3732 MeV, 3717 MeV, 3709 MeV, and 3657 MeV, respectively.
 The situation is very similar to the above case.
-Combining the analyses in these two cases, we get $\Xi_{cc}<3657$ MeV, about 30 MeV higher than the measured value.
+Combining the analyses in these two cases, we obtain $\Xi_{cc}<3657$ MeV, which is approximately 30 MeV higher than the measured value.

 Extending the discussions to $\Xi_{bb}$ and $\Xi_{bc}$, we can similarly determine the minimum upper limits for their masses.
-We collect relevant reference states and results in Table \ref{table: doubly heavy baryon up limit}.
+We display the relevant reference states and results in Table \ref{table: doubly heavy baryon up limit}.
 The obtained constraints are $\Xi_{bb}<10319$ MeV and $\Xi_{bc}<6972$ MeV.
 Similar constraints can also be found in Ref. \cite{Liu:2019zoy}.
 In fact, more stringent constraints are possible.